What If I Can't Afford to Hire a Foreclosure Lawyer?

 Deal With the Foreclosure Without a Lawyer

 You can apply for a mortgage modification during foreclosure without an attorney.
 You probably don't need an attorney to help you apply for a mortgage modification.
-A modification is a permanent change to the loan terms, such as an interest rate reduction, to make the monthly payments more affordable.
+A "modification" is a permanent change to the loan terms, such as an interest rate reduction, to make the monthly payments more affordable.

 Why you might want to apply for a modification.
 If you apply for a modification, you might be able to work out an agreement that will allow you to keep the home.
-Even if you can't work out a deal, applying for a modification will you buy you some time to stay in the home before the lender completes the foreclosure.
+Even if you can't work out a deal, applying for a modification will buy you some time to stay in the home before the lender completes the foreclosure.
 Generally, under federal law (and some state laws), a foreclosure must stop while the servicer evaluates your application.

 Pay for a Consultation With a Lawyer